Published on

 After identifying financial products that align with your goals and risk tolerance, proceed to apply for investing via CPFIS.
 This involves the following steps:

 • Establish a CPF Investment Account at a CPFIS participating agent such as DBS, OCBC, or UOB.
 This account will serve as your CPF investment management platform.
-To open a CPF Investment Account, contact one of these institutions and comply with their application procedures.
+To open an account there, contact one of these institutions and comply with their application procedures.

 • Engage with the companies that offer your selected investment products.
 These providers could be asset management firms, banks, or other financial entities offering CPFIS-approved investment products.
 They will guide you through the CPF funds investment process and provide the necessary information and supporting materials for making informed investment choices.